 Your mid-level managers look to you for guidance on how to lead and help the people they’re responsible for.
 Your first step here is to connect with them and give them feedback.
 Tell them that your leadership is a model for the best way to lead others.

 Encourage and make time for your managers to coach their teams.
 Show them how to recognize people’s strengths and passions and how to delegate tasks accordingly.
-Employees who have work that brings purpose and who are guided in their growth are more flexible and motivated.
+Employees with work that brings purpose and is guided in their growth are more flexible and motivated.

 Managers don’t do well to simply focus on high performance, profits, and competition in the industry.
 Instead, managers who run thriving companies invest in people and their purposes.